dtapuska/html-translate/README.md

 This result links to a server-based translation service, which is problematic because they break the origin model of the web, and produce poor rendering because they execute work on the static content of the page without javascript enhancement.
 It also links to a specific translation service, denying choice to the user or user agent.
 Although this approach surfaces content to the user that may not have been accessible before, it presents a page in low fidelity.
-Client-side based translation services are much more effective as they can iterate the DOM and translate text nodes directly.
+[Client-side](#client-side) translation services are much more effective as they can iterate the DOM and translate text nodes directly.

 Notice also that in this example, the query was written in Indonesian, not English.
 This is a strong hint to the Search Engine to ask